 Project Key stages Output Dates Somerset West and Taunton District wide Local Plan (Development Plan Document) Legal Compliance - to commence Local Plan review within 5 years of the adoption date.
-A review style document setting out the significant changes / issues / reasons for the review.
-Q2 quarter, 2019/20 Publish (Regulation 18) An "Issues" document for consultation Q2 quarter, 2019/20 Publish (Regulation 18) An "Options" style document for consultation Q3 quarter, 19/20
+Q2 quarter, 2019/20 Publish (Regulation 18) An "Issues and Options" style document for consultation Q3 quarter, 19/20

-5 Publication (Regulation 19) Informed by above consultation, an updated evidence base and supported by reasoned justification - this document contains updated policies that Somerset West and Taunton propose to include in the new District -wide Local Plan Q2 quarter, 2020/21 Submission (Regulation 22) Submission of the District-wide Local Plan to the Secretary of State Q3 quarter, 2020/21 Independent examination (Regulation 24) Examining the soundness and legal compliance of the submission document Q1 quarter, 2021/22 Adoption Adoption of the Plan by the Council Q3 quarter, 2021/22 Review of Taunton Town Centre Area Action Plan (2008) Review of Site Allocations and Development Management Plan (2016) To be considered as part of District -wide Local Plan Review - see above Adoption of Statement of Community Involvement (SCI) Publication & consultation Consultation on SCI's Q2 quarter, 2019/20 Adoption Review consultation responses and adopt SCI's Q3 quarter, 2019/20 Authority Monitoring Report (AMR) n/a A statutory document monitoring the effectiveness of policies in the adopted Development Plan.
-Annually Q3 quarter Review of Community Infrastructure Levy (CIL) Publication & consultation CIL review to be informed by contents of District wide presubmission Local Plan.
+Publication (Regulation 19) Informed by above consultation, an updated evidence base and supported by reasoned justification - this document contains updated policies that Somerset West and Taunton propose to include in the new District -wide Local Plan Q2 quarter, 2020/21 Submission (Regulation 22) Submission of the District-wide Local Plan to the Secretary of State Q3 quarter, 2020/21 Independent examination (Regulation 24) Examining the soundness and legal compliance of the submission document Q1 quarter, 2021/22 Adoption Adoption of the Plan by the Council Q3 quarter, 2021/22 Review of Taunton Town Centre Area Action Plan (2008) Review of Site Allocations and Development Management Plan (2016) d as part of District -wide Local Plar above n Review - see Adoption of Statement of Community Involvement (SCI) Publication & consultation Consultation on SCI's Q2 quarter, 2019/20 Adoption Review consultation responses and adopt SCI's Q3 quarter, 2019/20 Authority Monitoring Report (AMR) n/a A statutory document monitoring the effectiveness of policies in the adopted Development Plan.
+Review of Community Infrastructure Levy (CIL) Publication & consultation CIL review to be informed by contents of District wide presubmission Local Plan.
 Further government reforms on the horizon for 2019.
 When there is clarity on arrangements detailed timescales for the CIL review will be set out.
 TBC Independent examination Examination of the CIL charging schedule TBC Adoption Take account of any changes recommended by the examiner and adopt TBC